What is Sealcoating? A Guide to Asphalt Sealing & Maintenance

 What is Sealcoating?

-Sealcoating is an asphalt maintenance treatment wherein a thin liquid layer added over a paved surface to protect it from damage caused by UV rays, rain and snow, and fluids from vehicles.
+Sealcoating is an asphalt maintenance treatment where a thin liquid layer is added over a paved surface to protect it from damage caused by UV rays, rain and snow, and fluids from vehicles.
 Sealcoating won’t cure existing issues, like cracks, but it will help prevent such damage from forming in the first place and smooth surfaces a bit.
 With the surface seal coat intact, the underlying asphalt is protected from the effects of water, wind, and sunlight that can degrade and harden the asphalt and cause it to crack and crumble.

 How Sealcoating Works